mayank2903/poor-jokes-chrome-extension/GMAIL_API_SETUP.md

 2. **Check periodically** - Review submissions when convenient
 3. **No notifications** - Less complexity

-The Gmail API system is more secure and reliable than SMTP! 🎉
+The Gmail API system is secure and reliable! 🎉